QuantEcon/lecture-jax/lectures/markov_asset.md

 $$

-Here $\{\epsilon_{c, t}\}$ and $\{\epsilon_{d, t}\}$ are IID and standard normal, and independent of eachother.
+Here $\{\epsilon_{c, t}\}$ and $\{\epsilon_{d, t}\}$ are IID and standard normal, and independent of each other.

 We can think of $\{X_t\}$ as an aggregate shock that affects both consumption growth and firm profits (and hence dividends).